 With privacy breach regulations in constant flux, it’s hard to keep up.
 You need to protect yourself from cyber exposure but how do you know what’s right for you?

 Getting the protection you need for your digital assets requires the expertise of a team that understands the unique threats you face as a design professional.
-That’s why PROLINK—Canada’s Insurance Connection is offering an exclusive, cost-effective Data Security & Privacy Breach program tailored just for IDC members and available starting September 2019.
+That’s why PROLINK—Canada’s Insurance Connection program for Interior Designers already includes Data Security & Privacy Breach protection.

 - Public Relations consulting for how to handle the breach;

 - Legal fees and coaching in case of a civil suit;

-- Business interruption and client notification coverage while you get your business back online;
+- Client notification coverage while you get your business back online;

 - And much more!